 To reflect on and respond to the values, beliefs and practices of religions and philosophies.

 To enable pupils to develop their own insights.

 Spiritual, Moral, Social, Cultural (SMSC)

 At Haughton St Giles Academy we have a firmly embedded set of Christian Values that are taught and lived out by the entire school community.
-Through regular worships, references in RE and other lessons as well as seizing upon opportunities in other areas of the school children are explicitly taught the 12 values of: generosity, friendship, trust, service, truthfulness, forgiveness, respect, perseverance, compassion, thankfulness, justice and courage.
+Through regular worships, references in RE and other lessons as well as seizing upon opportunities in other areas of the school children are explicitly taught the 6 School Christian Values.

 As a school we welcome children from all backgrounds and are proud of how children and their families from other cultures are welcomed by our children and the rest of the school community.